 This course will develop knowledge and skills used by nurse managers for effective financial management in healthcare.
 Topics will include reimbursement systems, coding and payment mechanisms, ethics and legalities of contracting, governmental regulations, budget development, and marketing and inter-professional collaboration.

-P: Must be admitted to MSN program
+P: Must be admitted to MSN program or Nursing Leadership and Management certificate program Fall Even.

 NURSING 785.
 Environmental Sustainability for Nurse Leaders.
 2 Credits.